-All my classes draw on ancient & modern yoga teachings to keep your yoga practice varied, and includes guidance through all the postures, as well breath awareness and relaxation techniques, to create a refreshing yoga practice to support the body & mind.
+All my classes draw on ancient & modern yoga teachings to keep your yoga practice varied.

-Hatha Yoga is perfect for improving energy levels, releasing tension in the body and calming a busy mind.
+The most popular Yoga sessions are Hatha Yoga, which is suitable for everybody; improving energy levels, releasing tension in the body and calming a busy mind.
 It offers some restorative ‘me’ time away from the distractions of work, home and family.

 Progress comes with regular practice, yoga takes you on a journey: making you aware of your whole body, helps with to focus not just on the physical, but what’s happening internally as well.

 Yoga helps targets areas of discomfort in the body, and supports the nervous system to heal and release